 msg = the_connection.recv_match(blocking=True)

-If you instead want to want to just get a particular message with particular attribute values you might instead do:
+If you instead want to just get a particular message with certain attribute values you might instead do:

 # Wait for a 'SYS_STATUS' message with the specified values. msg = the_connection.recv_match(type='SYS_STATUS', condition='SYS_STATUS.mode==2 and SYS_STATUS.nav_mode==4', blocking=True)

 You should also check that the message is valid before attempting to use it: